 Oil price outlook

-The chart shows the prices of crude oil at which buyers and sellers on the New York Mercantile Exchange have agreed to buy/sell oil at some point in the future.
+The chart shows the prices of crude oil (Brent and WTI) at which buyers and sellers on the New York Mercantile Exchange have agreed to buy/sell oil at some point in the future.
 These are the so-called futures contracts and reflect the expectations of market participants.
 The buyers and sellers have agreed now at what price to trade oil in the future.
-Therefore, with some caveats outlined below, we can assume that the futures prices reflect to a large extent their expectations of the future oil prices.
+Therefore, with some caveats outlined below the chart, we can assume that the futures prices reflect to a large extent their expectations of the future oil prices.

 Some caveats on the futures prices as predictors

 In addition to the expected price of oil, futures prices also contain the risk premium and the so-called convenience yield:

 Futures price of oil = Expected price of oil + Risk Premium + Convenience Yield